skphy/cluster/README.md

 # cluster
-- Cluster a set of molecules using the butina clustering
+- Cluster a set of molecules using the butina clustering : J. Chem.
+Inf.
+Comput.
+Sci.
+1999, 39, 4, 747–750
 - AND OTHERS SEE BELOW
 - Cluster the conformers of a molecule based on the RMS threshold in angstrom.
 - Pick molecules based on their fingerprint